-Yeah, I know what you're thinking, "Pussy, he played it safe."
+I know what you're thinking, "He played it safe."
 But I know what works with the yokels as well as the mainstream media and Christo's (and his wife Jeanne-Claude, although I think he just tacks her name onto his projects because she's such a pain in the ass) Gates has "Safe For The Entire Family" written all over it.
-The Gates is the kind of thing that gets on the front cover of Republican newspapers, in the first five minutes of your local news broadcast and out of the duck-lipped mouths of 40something soccer moms who like to discus things like The Gates because they think it keeps them tethered to "the arts."
+The Gates is the kind of thing that gets on the front cover of conservative newspapers, in the first five minutes of your local news broadcast and out of the duck-lipped mouths of 40-something soccer moms who like to discus things like The Gates because they think it keeps them tethered to "the arts."

-There's no way The Gates was going to go unnoticed by the media, especially not in this climate where radio hosts are getting fired for saying words like "bitch" and "hell" and naked shoulder blades during Monday Night Football are cause for the extreme fundamentalists to run down main street with their arms waving above their heads while they scream about the "final days."
+There's no way The Gates was going to go unnoticed by the media, especially not in this climate where radio hosts are getting fired for saying bitch and hell and naked shoulder blades during Monday Night Football are cause for the extreme fundamentalists to run down main street with their arms waving above their heads while they scream about the "final days."

 But are The Gates art?
 Nope.
 I mean, sure, I can appreciate the idea of it being art and I even detect the slight - very slight - undertones of Dadaism.
 But when all is said and done, Christo's Gates are really just a spectacle, not art and spectacles are usually nothing more than novelties.

-So let's break the installation down as if this was Art Appreciation 101 (a college course I breezed by with a solid B in at Cal State Fullerton).
+So let's break the installation down.
 Yes, the bright orange cuts a bold and liberating swath through the grays of Harlem and the symmetry of the arches are interesting, but what's more important here?
 Tourism?
-Billionaire Mayor Bloomberg is estimating that his city is going to fleece the out-of-town rubes for just a bit over $80 million over the 16 days The Gates are going to be up.
+Billionaire Mayor Bloomberg is estimating that his city is going to fleece the out-of-towners for just a bit over $80 million over the 16 days The Gates are going to be up.
 Not bad, especially since Christo claims he ponied up the entire $21 million it took to make this little ego-stroking monstrosity of his happen.

 You don't think Christo's ego had anything to do with this?
-Let's work it out: Christo took on a 26-year battle with New York City and the Central Park board members and every time he presented the powers that be with a proposal for The Gates, the Bulgarian was turned down.
-This was the same artist who in 1991, installed 20-foot-tall umbrellas on small mountains (1,340 blue ones in Japan and 1,760 yellow ones just south of Bakersfield, California) and thanks to his faulty engineering, witnessed one umbrella from each installation fall on top of and murder some poor schlub who probably got dragged there by their pretentious artsy-fartsy girlfriend anyway.
+Let's unpack this: Christo took on a 26-year battle with New York City and the Central Park board members and every time he presented the powers that be with a proposal for The Gates, the Bulgarian was turned down.
+This was the same artist who in 1991, installed 20-foot-tall umbrellas on small mountains (1,340 blue ones in Japan and 1,760 yellow ones just south of Bakersfield, California) and thanks to his faulty engineering, witnessed one umbrella from each installation fall on top of and murder some poor schlub who probably got dragged there by their pretentious girlfriend.
 And what did Christo do?
-Nothing, there was no formal apology - after all, someone has to suffer for art.
+Nothing, there was no formal apology.
+After all, someone has to suffer for art.